 - 1. Completing the Student Teaching placements application. - Access via myLongwood and select the appropriate graduate program area. - Detailed instructions are posted on the OPS website, if needed. - 2.
-Requesting positive faculty recommendation(s) as specified by the program area. - Faculty complete the recommendations online, using the faculty tab of myLongwood. - Faculty will need your full name and L-# to submit the recommendation on your behalf. - Follow up with OPS to confirm receipt. - 3.
-Maintaining a GPA of 3.0.
+Requesting positive faculty recommendation(s) via myLongwood as specified by the program area. - Faculty complete the recommendations online, using the faculty tab of myLongwood. - Faculty will need your request in myLongwood in order to generate the recommendation. - Submissions can be viewed in myLongwood once completed (follow up with faculty). - 3.
+Maintaining an overall GPA of 3.0.